 Beaujolais wines, and in particular the Beaujolais Nouveau, are some of the most exported French wines in the world.
 Every November, you will see the signs from Paris to French bars in New York: the “Beaujolais Nouveau est arrivé!” (meaning “the Beaujolais Nouveau has arrived”).
 The question that most French people ask however is: is the Beaujolais Nouveau actually any good?

 The historical province of Beaujolais doesn’t officially exist anymore.
 It has long been absorbed into the neighboring region of the Bourgogne-Franche-Comté (Burgundy) region in the central-east side of France.
-And yet as an area, Beaujolais produces some of the most exported wines in the world.
+However, Burgundy wines are known for their reputation and prestige, which is not quite the case for the Beaujolais.

 Where is the Beaujolais Region?

 Beaujolais is right in the heart of France, next to the city known as the gastronomical capital of France: Lyon.
 With many famed chefs working in Lyon, locals wines like the Beaujolais have been pushed to the forefront.

 Officially, Beaujolais is part of the Saône-et-Loire département of Burgundy, with a portion of it in the Rhône département of the Rhône-Alpes region.

 The vignobles in the area dates back to the 10th century and the Dukes of Beaujeu.
 It became part of the royal realm of France, when King François I (of Château de Fontainebleau fame) inherited it from his mother, Louise of Savoie.
 At the time Savoie was an independent duchy, with Annecy as its capital.

 Being part of the royal lands belonging to the Kings of France gave Beaujolais wines easy access and a cachet to the large consumer markets of Lyon and eventually Paris.